floydya/declarativex/docs/core-concepts/http-declaration.md

 You can use any of the custom dataclasses, Pydantic models or built-in types to parse the response automatically.

 !!! warning "-> dict"
-    If you don't specify a return type, the decorator will return a `dict` object.
+    If you don't specify a return type, the decorator will return a `httpx.Response` object.
     But, your IDE will not be able to detect the type of the response, so it's recommended to specify the return type.
-    Corresponding warning will be shown at the runtime.

 ### Class-based declaration